Ahmedgawish10/Ahmedgawish10/README.md

  <h3>👋 Hi, I'm Ahmed Gawish</h3>

-🚀 I'm a passionate Software Developer with a strong interest in web development as Front-end Developer.
-I'm currently learning on a Software Engineer scholarship at ITI, where I'm gaining valuable skills and knowledge in open source track web development.
+🚀 I'm a Passionate Front-End Developer with over 2 years of experience specializing in building web applications using React and Next.js.
+I am passionate about delivering exceptional user experiences and have worked on various production-ready projects.
+Additionally, I am familiar with PHP and Laravel, having completed a full-stack PHP scholarship at ITI, where I gained valuable experience in Frontend and backend development.
+My goal is to stay on track with the latest advancements in web development.

 🚀 Skills
 ---